scotteratigan/dragonrealms_genie_scripts/README.md

 Global variables are an order of magnitude slower than local variables at runtime, due to the fact that they can trigger global actions in the client.
 They are simply inefficient.
 In this project, global variables will be used mostly to store preferences rather than runtime values.
 Tempoarary globals may be used as appropriate, but I'm still developing guidelines for this.

 #Future plans include benchmarking in terms of:
-	-runtime speed, compared to traditional approaches
+	-robustness (how often script hangs due to unforseen situation) -runtime speed, compared to traditional approaches
 	-new script development time